mark-watson/PythonAIBook/manuscript/Machine_Learning.md

     return (X_train, Y_train, X_test, Y_test)
 ```

-In line 8 we fetch the values array from the dataframe and in line 9 we copy all rows of data, skipping the last column (target classification we want to be able to predict) and converting all data to floating point numbers.
+In line 8 we fetch the values array from the data frame and in line 9 we copy all rows of data, skipping the last column (target classification we want to be able to predict) and converting all data to floating point numbers.
 In line 14 we copy just the last column of the training data array for use as the target classification.

 ## Classification Models using Scikit-learn